roaringlands/roaringlands.github.io/_posts/2025-03-29-our-use-of-generative-ai.md

 ## Why Generative AI is Useful
 Despite these serious concerns, it is impossible to deny that proponents of generative AI have some good points to make.
 1. **Ubiquity:** Generative AI has become increasingly ubiquitous across all technological platforms.
 Any web search begins with an AI summary of the search results, even professional tools like those created by Adobe are integrating generative AI tools.
 It is virtually impossible to avoid generative AI, and stubbornly acting as if generative AI doesn't exist won't help anyone.
 1. **Low Cost:** Generative AI is far, far cheaper than trying to hire a professional to create content.
-This can be a very compelling point for many people.
+This can be a very compelling point for many people, especially when both the budget and expected return on a project is $0.
 1. **Specificity:** When using generative AI it is easy to get exactly what you hope to get, with more ease and precision than is possible short of commissioning specific artworks.
 1. **Shortened Timelines:** Many proponents of generative AI cite lengthy timelines and wait periods for commissioned content.
 While these wait times are understandable, it is often difficult to find a professional who has the availability to create the content you need in the timeframe in which you need it.